Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Results

-\textbf{Density functional theory of H\ped{x}TiSe\ped{2}.} The effects of H intercalation on the structural, electronic and possibly SC phase of 1$T$-H\ped{x}TiSe$_2$ were investigated from a theoretical standpoint by means of \textit{ab initio} density functional theory (DFT) calculations (Methods and Supplementary Section VI).
+The effects of H intercalation on the structural, electronic and SC phase of 1$T$-H\ped{x}TiSe$_2$ were investigated from a theoretical standpoint by means of \textit{ab initio} density functional theory (DFT) calculations (Methods and Supplementary Note 8).
+Simulations based on a random-search algorithm reveal the existence of several metastable intercalation sites for H in the 1$T$-TiSe\ped{2} lattice, indicating that it can easily be trapped (at $T=0$) in different local energy minima.
+In particular, for concentrations up to $\mathrm{x}\lesssim 1$ H preferentially sits in the van der Waals gap at the bridge position between two Se atoms belonging to different planes (Fig.\,\ref{figure:theory}a).